bmlklwx/EMS-superquadric_fitting/MATLAB/README.md

 The code is written and tested on MATALB R2021a.
 Should be compatible with releases newer than R2017.
+The EMS algorithm is self-contained.
+To run hierarchical-EMS and demo scripts, the Computer Vision Toolbox is required.
 For compaitibility problems, you are more than welcomed to put up an issue.

 ### File Structure